 The British monarch Queen Elizabeth II is depicted in profile on the obverse side of the Australian Platinum Kangaroos.
 She is shown with her royal tiara.
 The depiction of the British Queen is meant to symbolize Australia’s ongoing allegiance to the crown and the British Commonwealth.
 The coin's denomination of 100 Dollars appears below her majesty's image and the words AUSTRALIA and ELIZABETH II are engraved to the right and left of her image.

 Whereas the Gold Kangaroos depict a different kangaroo image on their reverse side every year, the Platinum Kangaroos display the "Red Kangaroo" design that also appears on each edition of the Australian Silver Kangaroos.
 The words "AUSTRALIAN KANGAROO" are engraved along the upper edge of the coins above the kangaroo image.
 The year of mintage, platinum weight and purity are engraved along the lower edge of the coins below the kangaroo (2018 1 oz 9995 PLATINUM).
 The Perth Mint's mint mark P appears to the right of the kangaroo's tail on the reverse as well.

 The Australian Platinum Kangaroo coins are the Perth Mint's latest addition to the popular series of Australian Kangaroo bullion coins.
 The inaugural 2018 issue of the coins is available since the 23rd of October 2017 and mintage is unlimited according to the current market demand.
 According to information published here by the Perth Mint, a total of 5,251 Platinum Kangaroo coins were minted in 2018.
-Annual mintage numbers of the 1 oz Platinum Kangaroos then increased to 6,781 coins in 2019 and then much more substantially to 20,610 coins in 2020.
+Annual mintage numbers of the 1 oz Platinum Kangaroos then increased, first to 6,781 coins in 2019 and then much more substantially to 20,610 coins in 2020.